-Erase All operation is allowed only if no regions are locked, and the BOOTPROT fuses are programmed with a region size of 0.
+Erase All operation is allowed only if no regions are locked, and the BOOTPROT fuses are set to 0.
 Thus, if at least one region is locked, the bit LOCKE in FSR is set and the command is cancelled.
 If the bit LOCKE has been written to 1 in FCR, the interrupt line rises.